Education Business Effectiveness Service

 One to one dedicated EBE School Support Officer:

-Starting from September 2023 each maintained school will have a named EBE School Support Officer allocated to them as a first point of contact to escalate any unresolved business management queries, offering the following benefits:
+Every maintained school in the borough has a dedicated EBE School Support Officer allocated to them as a first point of contact to escalate any unresolved business management queries, offering the following benefits:

 Strategic training and support for Headteachers and Governors

-In order to support Governing Bodies and Headteachers in leading and managing financial stability across the school the following is provided on an annual basis:
+The EBE Team supports Governing Bodies and Headteachers in leading and managing financial stability providing the following support:

-• A financial risk register template, to support Governors to hold details of risks to the school and the management actions to take to mitigate negative impacts on the school.
+• A financial risk register template for Governors to capture risks hold details of risks to the school and the management actions to take to mitigate negative impacts on the school.

 Schools Facing Financial Challenge Action Groups:

-• School Under Monitoring (SUM) Action Group – 1st level of support for schools forecasting an in-year only revenue deficit financial position, therefore working collaboratively to bring the in-year revenue deficit forecast into a balanced position.
+• School Under Monitoring (SUM) Action Group – 1st level of support for schools forecasting an in-year only revenue deficit, therefore working collaboratively to bring the in-year revenue deficit forecast into a balanced position.

 • School Facing Financial Challenge (SFFC) Action Group – 2nd level of support for schools forecasting a cumulative revenue deficit financial position, therefore working collaboratively to bring the revenue deficit forecast into a balanced position.

-Schools who are concerned by their current financial situation are encouraged to contact Gurpreet Kataora – Head of School Business Support or Lindsay Jackson, Assistant Director Post 16 and School Operations as early as possible for support.
+• Schools who are concerned by their current financial situation are encouraged to contact Gurpreet Kataora – Head of School Business Support as early as possible for support.